 - The Best Friends Network.
-The Best Friends Network comprises more than 2,600 nonprofit animal organizations committed to saving the lives of homeless pets.
+The Best Friends Network comprises of thousands of nonprofit animal organizations committed to saving the lives of homeless pets.
 You could find people who want to get involved in your cause by contacting participating organizations located near you.

 - Other online meet-up groups.
 You can also reach people by posting on other sites.
 Recruit peaceful demonstrators online by setting up an account on sites made just for bringing people into a cause.
 Some good sites to try:

 - Other social networking sites.
 Use free, popular sites to get people involved.
 Be sure to include the pertinent details (what, when, where, who to contact) as well as compelling information that will make people want to join you.
 Once you have launched your peaceful demonstration campaign, you can post photos to share with your participants and give potential recruits an idea of what the demonstrations look like.
 Some sites to try:

 - Word of mouth.
 It’s highly effective and free!
 Encourage the peaceful demonstration team to spread the word to their friends, family, co-workers, fellow animal lovers and concerned citizens.